odkr/properset.lua/README.md

 Allows to handles sets, including complex ones, -- properly.

-`properset` allows to properly handle sets that contain objects, tables, or other sets, provides functions for basic set arithmetics, sports a sane interface, and is well-documented.
+`properset` allows to properly handle sets that contain objects, tables, or other sets and can handle cyclic sets, that is, sets that reference themselves or that contain sets that reference themselves.
+Moreover, it provides functions for basic set arithmetics, sports a sane interface, and is well-documented.

-However, `properset` is **not** quite production-ready.
-The interface is in flux and `ofrank` and `atlevel` will overflow the stack when run on cyclic sets.

-Also, the test suite isn't complete yet.
+However, `properset` is *not* quite production-ready.
+The interface may still change and the test suite isn't complete yet.

 Approaches to Handling Sets in Lua